eth-events/readthedocs/elastic/tutorials/query.rst

   }

 You get the ``"total"`` number of hits.
-It represents the total number of events in the eth.events index.
+It represents the total number of events in the anyblock.tools index.

     The ``"max_score"`` isn't very interesting to us in general, because we mostly filter for boolean conditions, that can only be ``0`` (not